 Clearly, the above algorithm outputs the median.
 To analyse its running time, we use a recurrence relation.
-Let T(n) be an upper bound (taken over all possible values of k) on the time to select the kth largest item out of n items.
-Then the have the following recurrence relation:
+Let $T^(n)$ be the best possible upper bound (taken over all possible values of k) on the time to select the kth largest item out of n items.
+Then we have the following recurrence relation: